radenling/vim-dispatch-neovim/README.md

 ### Notes

-Foreground builds run as jobs in neovim.
-There is currently no visual indicator for when a job is running.
-When a foreground job fails, it will open the quickfix window, just like the other dispatch handlers.
+Foreground builds run in a small terminal window at the bottom of the current tab.
+If the foreground job fails, the quickfix window will open showing the errors.

-Background builds work like foreground builds but without opening the quickfix window afterwards.
+Background builds will run as jobs in neovim, which means that they won't open a terminal window, nor will they open the quickfix window afterwards.
 Use `:Copen` to open the quickfix window for background builds.

 `:Start` and `:Start!` uses vim tabs and the built-in terminal emulator.

 ## Todo

-* Add statusline indicator for when a job is running
 * Test on other platforms than linux

 [dispatch]: https://github.com/tpope/vim-dispatch